 The County maintains committed to affordable housing opportunities and providing safe and decent housing for all its residents.
-The outcomes above show that the County can operate successful programs for both owner-occupied rehab and first-time homebuyers.
 Staff will continue to focus on improving the function of these programs as there seems to be a high need for these funds and moving money faster will be a goal for future action plans.